SkooveLearn PianoDownload on the App Store

 • A – Fifth finger (5)

-The inversions of the A minor chord are formed by rearranging the order the notes are played in.
-Chord inversions allow you to play the same chord with a different sound and control how you play each note of the chord.
+The inversions of an A minor chord can be found by rearranging the order the notes are played in.
+Chord inversions let you to play the same chord with a different character.

-To play the first inversion of the A minor piano chord, start with C as the lowest note.
-Next, play E above it and finally add A as the highest note.
-This gives the chord a fresh sound, great for smooth transitions between chords.
+To play the first inversion of the A minor piano chord, start with C as the bottom note.
+Next, play E and finally add an A on top.
+Notice how this gives the chord a new sound?

 a minor chord on piano